Seismic communication: Honey Bee

 Apis mellifera, use vibrational signals called tooting and quacking to communicate.
 This happens primarily on virgin queen cells when there are multiple queens in the hive.
 Vibrational signals performed on virgin queens after they emerged from the queen cells are connected to their success in the elimination period.

 Mole Cricket

-Gryllotalpa orientalis, make vibrational cues by scraping the forelegs, tapping the forelegs, pal-pal taps, and tremulation.
+Gryllotalpa orientalis make vibrational cues by scraping the forelegs, tapping the forelegs, pal-pal taps, and tremulation.
 The functions are unknown but it is known that they are not for mating or sexual selection.
-Gryllotalpa major (prairie mole crickets), however, use vibrational cues as one part of their mating call.
+Gryllotalpa major (prairie mole crickets), however, use underground vibrational cues as one part of their mating call.

 "Tok-Tok" Beetle

 Psammodes striatus repeatedly taps its abdomen on the ground, sending vibrational cues to communicate with other beetles.
 In male-female communication, the male typically initiates the tapping.
 The female responds by tapping as well, and as the communication continues, the female stays in place while the male tries to locate her.